Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 This integrated control code is used to provide basic control of the project's bipedal robot.
 It includes the following main functions:
 1. wake up the robot, control the robot to switch between homing and standing poses
 2. Nodding and Squatting
-3. Cyclic walking using a cubic polynomial with smooth transitions for starting and stopping.
+3. Periodic walking using a cubic polynomial with smooth transitions for starting and stopping.
 4. Control the robot using terminal input or voice (microphone required).
 5. Display corresponding facial expressions on the Raspberry Pi touchscreen according to different commands.
 6. Periodic servo health check (position, temperature, voltage).